Brendan Donovan Player Props: Cardinals vs. Dodgers

-Brendan Donovan -- 0-for-3 in his last game -- will be in action for the St. Louis Cardinals versus the Los Angeles Dodgers, with Dustin May on the mound, on April 28 at 10:10 PM ET.
+On Saturday, Brendan Donovan (batting .323 in his past 10 games) and the St. Louis Cardinals face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 9:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Giants.
+He had two hits (going 2-for-3) in his last game against the Dodgers.

 Brendan Donovan Game Info & Props vs. the Dodgers